DCAF › About Us

 DCAF's work is underpinned by the acknowledgement that security, development and the rule of law are essential preconditions for sustainable peace.

-The DCAF Foundation currently comprises 61 Member States from across the globe.
+The DCAF Foundation currently comprises 63 Member States from across the globe.
 The Foundation Council – an assembly of all DCAF Member States – is DCAF’s supreme decision-making body.
+The Council is presided over by the Hon.
+Véronique Bujon-Barré who was named president of the DCAF Foundation Council in 2015.
+In addition the Hon.
+Adolf Ogi, former Federal Counsellor and President of the Swiss Confederation, is Honorary President of the DCAF Foundation Council.

 The table below lists DCAF Member States alphabetically.
 The figure in brackets indicates the year each Member joined the DCAF Foundation: